 Where possible, choose plywood over particle board when building your projects, as particle board cracks and splinters more easily.

-To protect the playa from scarring from a burn, we offer the opportunity to arrange for the purchase of decomposed granite (DG) as a burn platform.
-Arrangements for this will be made after your Burn Meeting with the F.A.S.T representatives.
-The DG will be dropped at the center location of your large-scale fire art project.
+To protect the playa from scarring from large-scale open fire burns, we offer the opportunity to arrange for the purchase of decomposed granite (DG) as a burn platform.
+Arrangements for this will be made after your Burn Meeting conference call with the Artist Liaison from the Fire Art Safety Team (FAST).
+The DG will be dropped at the center location of your fire art project.

 - Make sure that all large wood debris have burned down to nothing.